sriramsingamaneni95-glitch/agengtic-ai-resume-extractor/README.md

-# Resume JSON Extractor — Agentic AI Edition (v3, audited & submission-ready)
+# Resume JSON Extractor — Agentic AI Edition

 Reads a resume (.txt or .pdf), converts it into structured, schema-validated JSON through a **stateful multi-agent graph** with real dynamic routing,